gauravxshukla/Linear-Homepage/README.md

 ## Features

 - An interactive recreation of the Linear website page.
-- Smooth animations and transitions powered by Framer Motion.
+- Smooth animations and transitions powered by Tailwind CSS.
 - Responsive design for a seamless experience across devices.
 - Next.js for optimized performance and routing.